CasinoRange’s Top Halloween Picks 2020

 We have reached the spookiest time of the year, Halloween 2020.
 Unfortunately, there won’t be any trick or treating this year but that does not stop us from enjoying a few scares from the comfort of our sofas, or behind it in some cases.
+That doesn't mean that you can't enjoy some spooky vibes playing one of our Halloween themed slots!

 Here at CasinoRange, we enjoy a good scare as much as anyone, so we have chosen our staff picks for what our favourite horror movie/TV show is and why we enjoyed watching it, we will also give a brief intro as to what the film is about prior to our opinion.
 Hopefully, we can convince you to give one of these films a shot this Halloween.